jkunkee/ESP32-display-support/LCD-Products/ESP32-S3-LCD-1.69/Tasmota/README.md

     * Waveshare's support also suggested replacing R11 with a 100K resistor.
 This can be a challenge for someone without fine SMD rework equipment, but removing R11 entirely might work.
     * The schematic suggests that this is an issue with V2 hardware as well.
 * GPIO35, SYS_EN, and Key2 both enable the battery's output, B+, to flow to the 3.3V regulator.
+    * This is described in the wiki under `09_LVGL_Keys_Bee`.
+In effect, Key2 can function as a power on initiator if the SoC then brings GPIO35 high to keep the power on.
+At that point the button can be used normally via GPIO36, for example by reacting to a double-press by lowering GPIO36 and cutting power to the system.
     * Q4 acts as a backflow prevention valve.
 The body diode will always let B+ via VBAT through to the 3.3V regulator input.
 If VBUS is present then D4 forces Q4 V_GS positive and thus Q4 into cutoff, so VBUS will not charge the battery.
 (That's what U9 is for.)
 If VBUS is absent, then D4 means Q4 V_GS is negative enough to put Q4 into saturation and VBAT can flow to the regulator without diode losses.
     * Q5 acts as a battery enable.
 When a battery is connected, pressing Key2 or setting SYS_EN high allows the battery to flow to the 3.3V regulator's input, whether through the Q4 body diode or source-drain conductance.
 * GPIO36, SYS_OUT, reads the state of Key2.